ankur219/Detecting-Eyes/README.md

 # Detecting-Eyes
-Detecting eyes in an image using OpenCV Haar Cascade Classifiers
+Detecting Face and eyes using Haar Cascade Classifiers.